What Can You Do With a Business Management Degree?

 - Accountant - With a business degree in accounting, you can find work in a wide variety of industries, as an in-house account managing a single company’s finances, working for the government or even working as a private accountant with your own firm.
 Accountants examine financial statements, review accounting systems for efficiency, ensure companies are complying with laws and regulations and suggest ways to reduce costs and boost revenue.
 Accountants made a median salary of $73,560 in 2020 and the field is expected to grow by 4% through 2029, according to BLS.

 What can you do with an international business management degree online?

 As technology continues to advance and more business moves online, it is easier than ever for companies to expand their products and services to the global market.
 With a degree in international business, you’ll be on track to join a fast-growing sector of the business world.

 In an international business degree program, you’ll explore international market analysis, global business development, international finance and ethical standards for international operations.
 International business jobs, such as those listed below, are in high demand and expected to grow as companies continue to expand into global markets.

-- International Marketing Managers - International marketing managers help drive a business' international growth and build a company's brand around the world.
-International marketing managers earn a median salary of $71,008, Payscale data shows.
+- International Marketing Managers - International marketing managers help drive a business’ international growth and build a company's brand around the world.
+International marketing managers earn a median salary of $79,000, according to Payscale data.

 - International Tax Managers - International tax managers are important members of a global business' financial team, ensuring that a business is in compliance with international tax law.
 Tax managers prepare and file tax forms and analyze tax regulations to maximize corporate profits.
-International tax managers earn a median salary of $111,773, in accordance with Payscale.
+International tax managers earn a median salary of $115,000, according to Payscale.

 How to Get Started in a Business Career